ichen-lab-ucsb/EasyDIVER/README.md

 # Citation

 Celia Blanco<sup>\*</sup>, Samuel Verbanic<sup>\*</sup>, Burckhard Seelig and Irene A. Chen.
-EasyDIVER: a pipeline for assembling and counting high throughput sequencing data from in vitro evolution of nucleic acids or peptides. *Submitted.*
+[EasyDIVER: a pipeline for assembling and counting high throughput sequencing data from in vitro evolution of nucleic acids or peptides.](https://link.springer.com/article/10.1007/s00239-020-09954-0) J Mol Evol 88, 477–481 (2020).